 Details on the Heritage Pubs in County Durham can be found on CAMRA's Pub Heritage website.

 If you would like to share news about or experiences of a pub, good or bad, please contact the Pubs Officer.
 The Pubs Officer liaises with pubs and clubs in the branch area and brings pub news to branch meetings.
 They can also look into complaints, helping to ensure genuine issues are treated seriously and false rumours are corrected, to the advantage of both pub and patron.
 The Pubs Group works with the Pubs Officer to ensure good coverage of all of the pubs in the branch area.
-The representatives and their areas are listed below.

 We maintain a database of all of the pubs in the branch and this information is made available to all in CAMRA’s national database whatpub.com.
 If you would like to help with maintaining the database, please contact the Pubs Officer or the Webmaster or send feedback on missing or incorrect information on particular pubs via whatpub.com.